wesionio/docs/whitepaper/token_and_distribution_plan.rst

 The team and the early investors held only 25.47% of the total, and most of them are freezed.

-74.53% of the Vokens will ultimately be held by users.
+74.53% of the wesions will ultimately be held by users.

 .. _distribution_plan:

-Voken Distribution plan
+wesion Distribution plan
 -----------------------

 Team fund 12%